You and WACCRA

 More than 8000 seniors in over 30 CCRCs in Washington State, and their families.

-Over 500 CCRC residents, plus relatives and other concerned persons.
-So far, 8 Washington CCRCs are represented: Aljoya at Thornton Place, Bayview Manor, Emerald Heights, Horizon House, Mirabella, Parkshore, Skyline, and Timber Ridge at Talus.
+Over 500 CCRC residents, plus relatives and other concerned person.
+So far, 10 Washington CCRCS are represented: Emerald Heights, Horizon House, Mirabella, Panorama, Parkshore, Skyline, Tacoma Lutheran, The Hearthstone, Timber Ridge at Talus, and Wesley Des Moines.

 Established and run by CCRC